Seoul, South Korea

 What Will Students Experience?

-Students on K-Everything spend six days exploring Seoul’s most vibrant neighborhoods: K-beauty shops and street performers in Hongdae, flagship stores and the Sea Life Aquarium in Gangnam, a silk hanbok at Gyeongbokgung Palace, and the winding lanes of Bukchon Hanok Village, creative studios in Seongsu, and the famous street food and cosmetic markets of Myeongdong.
+Students on K-Everything spend 5 days on the ground exploring Seoul’s most vibrant neighborhoods: K-beauty shops and street performers in Hongdae, flagship stores and the Sea Life Aquarium in Gangnam, a silk hanbok at Gyeongbokgung Palace, and the winding lanes of Bukchon Hanok Village, creative studios in Seongsu, and the famous street food and cosmetic markets of Myeongdong.

 Scott Ingram